Manhattan Well Murder & The Ghost Stories That Followed

 The Gulielma Sands Murder

 Witnesses would later testify that they had seen Elma traveling in the area of Lispenard’s Meadow with two unidentified men.
-Just days later, Elma’s body would be pulled from a well in the same area with evidence showing that her neck had been broken before her body was dumped in the well.
+Just days later, Elma’s body would be pulled from a well in the same area, with evidence showing that her neck had been broken before her body was dumped in the well.

 The Manhattan Well

-The Manhattan Well was originally built just shortly before the death of Elma.
+The Manhattan Well was originally built shortly before the death of Elma Sands.
 At the time, the well sat in Lispenard’s Meadow, a popular destination for local sweethearts in the winter.
-In the 1820s, upper-middle-class houses were built over the property, sealing the well in the basement of one of these buildings and making 129 Spring Street the legal address of the well today.
-After that, the location transformed regularly over the years.
-In the late 1820s, it was a shop which sold remedies for tobacco addiction, then a German beer hall before it was finally vacated and left abandoned for years.
+In the 1820s, upper-middle-class houses were built over the property, sealing the well in the basement of one of these buildings and making 129 Spring Street the well’s legal address today.

-Ghostly Sightings and Catherine’s Curse
+Ghostly Sightings And Catherine’s Curse

 Many blame Elma’s cousin for the strange occurrences that surround the mysterious well to this day.
-Transcripts show that following the ruling, Catherine Ring had cursed the room, shouting, “I call upon the Almighty to curse you all, and He will do it!”
-It’s believed by many that Catherine’s curse resulted in the peculiar death of the man ultimately responsible for the acquittal of Weeks, Judge Lansing.
-Nearly 30 years to the day of the trial, Judge Lansing left his Manhattan hotel to post a letter.
-That day, Judge Lansing disappeared into thin air, all trace of him ultimately vanishing.
-The investigation that ensued turned up no leads and the case was ultimately abandoned, although locals would soon link the disappearance to the death of Elma.
+Transcripts show that following the ruling, Catherine Ring cursed the room, shouting, “I call upon the Almighty to curse you all, and He will do it!”
+It is believed by many that Catherine’s curse led to the peculiar disappearance of Judge Lansing, the man ultimately responsible for the acquittal of Weeks.

 The Battle Of Plattsburgh